 My holidays are from the end of June until September.
 Am I eligible to apply for an AScI internship?

-My academic referee prefers to send the reference letter to AScI directly.
+My academic referee strongly prefers to send the reference letter to AScI directly.
 How should I indicate this on the online application form?

-You should write a brief statement to the effect that the academic referee will send the reference letter to AScI directly (in that case, we prefer to receive the letter as a PDF attachment file from the academic referee's official university email address).
+You should write a brief statement indicating that your referee will send the letter to AScI directly and include this statement in your submission file in place of the actual referee letter. (in that case, we prefer to receive the letter as a PDF attachment file from the academic referee's official university email address).
 It is important that the academic referee sends the letter of reference to us before the application deadline.
-We reserve the right not to process applications that are not supported by a letter of reference from an academic who knows your academic record.
+We reserve the right not to process applications that are not supported by an academic or work related letter of reference.

 Do I need to provide a scanned copy of my passport or ID card?